j-fu/coronaplot/docs/index.en.md

 - These data depend on many factors, among these are:
    - the real number of infections
    - the availability of tests.
-   The later  strongly varies between countries, and it can plausibly be assumed that it is increasing due to increasing government efforts.
+   The later  strongly varies between countries. <del> and it can plausibly be assumed that it is increasing due to increasing government efforts </del>.